1. Make a DIY Robot!

 Steps to Make a DIY Robot

-With your pencil and paper ready, let us begin choosing options for making a robot in these next steps.
-Select a next step to begin.
+With your pencil and paper ready, let us begin choosing options for making a robot in these next steps of this Getting Started guide.